Fort Lauderdale Motorcycle Accident Lawyers

 Determining the Liable Party in a Fort Lauderdale Motorcycle Accident Claim

-Mechanical failures, including tire blowouts and brake failures, can lead to severe injuries in an accident.
+Mechanical failures, including tire blowouts and brake failures, can lead to severe injuries in a motorcycle accident.
 In the case of extreme mechanical failure, the driver may have no recourse for stopping the vehicle or steering it away from your motorcycle.
-As a result, many accident victims can have more severe injuries.
+As a result, many injured motorcyclists can have more severe injuries.

 In the case of mechanical failure, several entities may share liability for the accident.

 - The owner of the car, if he failed to take care of basic, routine maintenance tasks.
 Routine maintenance, including replacing brakes, changing the oil, and taking care of any problems that arise with the vehicle, can keep a car running safely and prevent accidents due to mechanical failures.
 If the owner does not take care of that maintenance on time, on the other hand, the owner may bear partial liability for accidents suffered as a result of that negligence.
 The owner of the vehicle may include corporate owners, as in the case of delivery drivers.

 - A mechanic who recently performed maintenance on the car.
 Did a mechanic perform maintenance on the vehicle—either the other car or your motorcycle—and certify it as road safe?
 Did the mechanic fail to properly repair broken parts of the vehicle?
 If so, the mechanic may share liability for the accident.
 A mechanic may also share liability if he misses damage to the vehicle that he should have seen during a routine inspection.
 In some cases, the mechanic may even cause damage to the vehicle while attempting repairs on another area, leading to increased liability for the accident.